 For decades, the majority of heart operations required opening the chest, allowing the physician wide access to the entire heart and vessels.
 With approximately 500,000 heart procedures performed each year, there is greater focus on finding less invasive ways to perform cardiac surgery.

 In 1999, Ohio State doctors were the first in the country to perform a robotic heart procedure using the da Vinci® robot.
-Ten years later, we continue to pave the way for the latest robotic surgeries to repair major heart conditions.
+Fourteen years later, we continue to pave the way for the latest robotic surgeries to repair major heart conditions.